krbrick/lab05.io/getstarted.md

----
-layout: page
-title: My website
-subtitle: This is where I will tell my friends way too much about me
-use-site-title: true
----

 # Build your website in 3 steps

 There's a very easy way to use this theme, and there's a hard way.
 For most people (including myself!), I suggest going the easy route.
 If you're an advanced user and want to tinker with the hard way (using ruby gems), then [skip the easy way](https://github.com/daattali/beautiful-jekyll#the-hard-way-using-ruby-gems) if you know what you're doing.